Peter-32/summarize1/README.md

 Summarize any text.

+#### Results

+I used it to summarize a bitcoin article, and it worked very well.

+I used it to summarize a Dark Souls 3 walkthrough, and it performed poorly because the guide probably can't be summarized well with extractive summarization.

 #### Using It

 Copy any text, run a command, and the summarization of the text appears in your clipboard.